How to Write a Tutor Business Plan

 Pro Forma Financials for a Tutoring Company Business Plan

-In creating a financial statement for a tutoring company, initiate by identifying the number of tutors the organization plans to commence with.
+In creating a financial statement for a tutoring company, start by identifying the number of tutors the organization plans to employ.
 Subsequently, determine the daily tutoring hours for each tutor.
 This information identifies the average hourly rate charged and paid to each tutor.
 With this data, a tutoring company business owner can swiftly calculate gross profits and align them with monthly expenses.
 Ultimately, a basic yet solid financial profit and loss statement can be established.

 These insightful guidelines for drafting a business plan should prove beneficial.
-As always, if assistance is needed with a business plan or financial projections, do not hesitate to send an email or place a call.
+As always, if you need assistance with a business plan or financial projections, do not hesitate to send an email or place a call.

 Owner of: Quality Business Plan and Quality Business Consultant.